fajarca/biometric-authentication/README.md

 On this simple project I explored how biometric authentication is implemented on Android.

 Biometric authentication is one of the available method to protect sensitive information within our app.
-The biometric authentication helps us to utilize fingerprint recognition and face recognition sensor on the device.
+The biometric authentication helps us to utilize fingerprint recognition and face recognition sensor on the device (if any).

 <img src="screenshot/authentication_dialog.png" width="300"/>